 Pesticides are widely used in producing food.
 These pesticides may remain in small amounts (called residues) in or on fruits, vegetables, grains, and other foods.
-To ensure the safety of the food supply, EPA regulates the amount of each pesticide that may remain in and on foods.
-This fact sheet briefly describes how EPA sets limits, called tolerances, for pesticide residues in food.
+To ensure the safety of the food supply for human consumption, EPA regulates the amount of each pesticide that may remain in and on foods.
+This Web page briefly describes how EPA sets limits, called tolerances, for pesticide residues in foods and animal feeds.

-The term pesticide includes many kinds of ingredients used in products, such as insecticides, fungicides, rodenticides, insect repellants, weed killers, antimicrobials, and swimming pool chemicals, which are designed to prevent, destroy, repel, or reduce pests of any sort.
+The term pesticide includes many kinds of ingredients used in products, such as insecticides, fungicides, rodenticides, insect repellants, weed killers, antimicrobials, and swimming pool chemicals, that are designed to prevent, destroy, repel, or reduce pests of any sort.
 Before a pesticide may be marketed and used in the United States, EPA evaluates the proposed pesticide thoroughly to ensure that it will not harm human health or the environment.
 Pesticides that pass this evaluation are granted a license or "registration" that permits their sale and use according to requirements set by EPA to protect human health and the environment.
-Pesticide registration is described in a separate fact sheet.
-See "For More Information" to find out how to obtain a copy.

-Before allowing the use of a pesticide on food crops, EPA sets a tolerance, or maximum residue limit, which is the amount of pesticide residue allowed to remain in or on each treated food commodity.
+Before allowing the use of a pesticide on food crops, we set a tolerance, or maximum residue limit, which is the amount of pesticide residue allowed to remain in or on each treated food commodity.
 Actual residues are unlikely to exceed this level when a pesticide is applied according to label directions.
 The tolerance is the residue level that triggers enforcement actions.
 That is, if residues are found above that level, the commodity will be subject to seizure by the government.

-In setting the tolerance, EPA must make a safety finding that the pesticide can be used with "reasonable certainty of no harm."
-To make this finding, EPA considers
+In setting the tolerance, we must make a safety finding that the pesticide can be used with "reasonable certainty of no harm."
+To make this finding, we consider:

-EPA ensures that the tolerance selected will be safe.
-The tolerance applies to food imported into this country, as well as to food grown here in the U.S.
+The tolerance applies to food imported into this country, as well as to food grown here in the United States.

 Some pesticides are exempted from the requirement to have a tolerance.
-EPA may grant exemptions in cases where the exemption is found to be safe.
-That is, EPA must review toxicity and exposure data the same as for tolerance setting.
-In addition, there must be a practical method for detecting and measuring levels of the pesticide residues so regulatory officials can ensure that any residues are below the level found to be safe.
+We may grant exemptions in cases where the exemption is found to be safe.
+That is, we must review toxicity and exposure data the same as for tolerance setting.

 Several government agencies enforce EPA's pesticide tolerances in food.

-The federal Food and Drug Administration (FDA) tests food produced in the United States and food imported from other countries for compliance with these residue limits.
+- The Food and Drug Administration (FDA) tests food produced in the United States and food imported from other countries for compliance with these residue limits.

-In addition, the U.S. Department of Agriculture tests meat and milk.
+- The U.S. Department of Agriculture (USDA) tests meat and milk.

-USDA and FDA have programs designed to develop statistically valid information on pesticide residues in foods.
-They provide this information to EPA to use in its risk assessment for pesticides.
+- USDA and FDA have programs designed to develop statistically valid information on pesticide residues in foods.
+They provide this information to us to use in our risk assessment for pesticides.

 If USDA staff detect violations of tolerances in their data collection program, they notify FDA.

-Before EPA sets a tolerance or grants an exemption, the public has an opportunity to comment on proposed new pesticide tolerances.
-EPA publishes a notice in the Federal Register announcing the receipt of a petition for a tolerance or exemption.
+Before we set a tolerance or grant an exemption, the public has an opportunity to comment on proposed new pesticide tolerances.
+We publish a notice in the Federal Register announcing the receipt of a petition for a tolerance or exemption.
 This is called a Notice of Filing.
 This notice includes a summary by the petitioner.
 A public comment period follows these notices.

-After reviewing public comments and all the scientific data, EPA makes a decision regarding the new tolerance or exemption and announces it in the Federal Register.
-This announcement includes EPA's assessment of risks posed by the pesticide and the safety finding that allows establishment of the tolerance or exemption.
+After reviewing public comments and all the scientific data, we make a decision regarding the new tolerance or exemption and announce it in the Federal Register.
+This announcement includes our assessment of risks posed by the pesticide and the safety finding that allows establishment of the tolerance or exemption.
 A 60-day period for filing objections and hearing requests is provided after publication of the tolerance.

 The list of tolerances and exemptions is compiled in the Code of Federal Regulations (CFR), Chapter 40, Part 180.
 The CFR is revised once a year, in July.
 Therefore, during the year, information on new or changed tolerances is available from the Federal Register notices or by accessing the electronic CFR (e-CFR).